Embolization therapy for liver cancer

-In the United States, this is done by injecting small radioactive beads (called microspheres) into the hepatic artery.
+In the United States, this is done by injecting small beads (called microspheres) that have a radioactive isotope (yttrium-90) stuck to them into the hepatic artery.
 Brand names for these beads include TheraSphere® and SIR-Spheres®.
-Once infused, the beads lodge in the blood vessels near the tumor, where they give off small amounts of radiation to the tumor site for several days.
+Once infused, the beads lodge in the blood vessels near the tumor, where they give small amounts of radiation to the tumor site for several days.
 The radiation travels a very short distance, so its effects are limited mainly to the tumor.

 Side effects of embolization

 Possible complications after embolization include abdominal pain, fever, nausea, infection in the liver, gallbladder inflammation, and blood clots in the main blood vessels of the liver.
 Because healthy liver tissue can be affected, there is a risk that liver function will get worse after embolization.
 This risk is higher if a large branch of the hepatic artery is embolized.
 Serious complications are not common, but they are possible.

 Last Medical Review: 03/31/2016